What Are the Main HDB Rules And Regulations for Renovation?

 Timing and Noise Controls:

-Noisy Works: Demolition, heavy drilling, and tile cutting are restricted to 9:00 am to 5:00 pm on weekdays only.
+- Noisy Works: Demolition, heavy drilling. tile cutting are restricted to 9:00 am to 5:00 pm on weekdays only.

 Safety Requirements: